 Please note that we do not offer direct support on this.
 If you wish to configure OpenSSL or MCrypt, we recommend consulting the online documentation on these features.

-This article showed how to prepare your website for PHP 7.1 and higher.
+This article showed how to enable your website to use PHP versions 7.1 and higher.

 If you have any questions regarding this article, do not hesitate to contact our support team.
 You can reach them by using the 'Contact us' bottom at the bottom of this page.